HydrasCo/docs/cloud-warehouse-operations/disaster-recovery-and-point-in-time-recovery-pitr.md

 ## Disaster Recovery

 All Hydra plans are monitored continuously by our infrastructure and will automatically recover in the case of hardware failure.
-All production plans include high availability allowing seamless instant recovery should there be a failure.
-Staging plans will typically experience 5-10 minutes of downtime while replacement infrastructure is provisioned.
+All Pro plans have the option of high availability which allow seamless instant recovery should there be a failure.
+Plans without HA will typically experience 5-10 minutes of downtime while replacement infrastructure is provisioned.

-In addition, WAL (write-ahead logs) are backed up to an encrypted S3 bucket for 30 days, providing 11 9s (99.999999999%) durability.
-Should there be a need to restore your data from backup, we can restore your data to any point in the last 30 days.
+In addition, WAL (write-ahead logs) are backed up to an encrypted S3 bucket for 7 days, providing 11 9s (99.999999999%) durability.
+Should there be a need to restore your data from backup, we can restore your data to any point in the last 7 days.
 Should you need this service, please open a support ticket.

 ## Point-in-time Recovery, Hydra Cloud